nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

   https://github.com/nginxinc/kubernetes-ingress/tree/main/examples/ingress-resources/complete-example

-- The Cafe Demo Docker image used is an upgraded one, with simple graphics and additional Request and Response variables added.
+- The Cafe Demo Docker image used here is an upgraded one, with simple graphics and additional TCP/IP and HTTP variables added.

   https://hub.docker.com/r/nginxinc/ingress-demo